-CSREA Faculty Grants are designed to support the synergistic development of intellectual community and research on campus by funding and staffing campus-based events or supporting research focused working groups.
-We invite Brown University faculty, postdoctoral fellows, and graduate students with faculty sponsors to submit proposals that focus on issues of race, ethnicity, and/or indigeneity in the U.S. and work that connects the U.S. to related transnational contexts.
-CSREA program grants will be reviewed by our Faculty Advisory Board and will be supported by our space and staff based on scheduling and other considerations.
-See previous and upcoming grant-sponsored events to get a sense of what developed out of recent years of research grant-making.
+CSREA Faculty Grants are designed to support the synergistic development of intellectual community and research within the Brown community by funding and staffing events or supporting research-focused working groups.
+We invite Brown University faculty, postdoctoral fellows, and graduate students with faculty sponsors to submit proposals that focus on issues of race, ethnicity, and/or indigeneity in the United States.
+Projects with U.S.-related transnational dimensions are also invited.
+CSREA program grants will be reviewed by our Faculty Advisory Board and will be supported by our space and staff based on schedule, budget and other considerations.
+Please review submission rules and requirements below.

-Funds may be used to support speakers, lecture series, films, events, and symposia, as well as fund a clearly delineated working group for meetings, materials (books, etc.) visitors and presentations.
+Funds may be used to support speakers, lecture series, films, events, and symposia, as well as fund a clearly delineated working group for meetings, materials (books, etc.), visitors, and presentations.
 Funds may not be used to support research trips, stipends, or salaries.

 CSREA Faculty Grants must follow CSREA event guidelines and procedures.
 These grants are not simply funding sources to support events led by other groups, centers, or staff.
 Faculty Grant Events are events run and coordinated by CSREA staff, in conjunction with the faculty grantee.
 We do not allocate Faculty Grants for events that require substantial co-sponsorship funds to be realized nor do we provide co-sponsorship funds via this faculty grant program.

 Be advised that awarded grants may be approved/awarded to grantees for a smaller budget or an otherwise modified version of the proposed event.
 We cannot guarantee awarded funds to be available beyond the fiscal year for which they were awarded.
 The maximum Faculty Grant award is $5,000.00.

 Request co-sponsorship funds for an event outside of the Faculty Grant program (please note that most co-sponsorships are within the $100-$500 range).